everx-labs/TonNfcClientAndroid/README.md

 ### Case of error

-If some error happened then functions of TonNfcClientAndroid library produce error messages wrapped into json strings of special format.
+If some error happened then functions of TonNfcClientAndroid library produce error messages represented by json strings.
 The structure of json depends on the error class.
 There are two main classes of errors.

 #### Applet (card) errors